And as such, there's nobody better than I, nobody better than me, to ask the question.

 Our phone number is 800-282-2882.

-Mr. Snerdley asked me today, this morning if I was outraged over the comments that Senator McCain made about former Defense Secretary Rumsfeld.
+Mr. Snerdley asked me today, this morning, if I was outraged over the comments that Senator McCain made about former Defense Secretary Rumsfeld.

-Said I was not outraged.
+He said, I was not outraged.

 He was amazed that I was not outraged.

-This is this is typical uh Senator McCain behavior.
+This is typical Senator McCain behavior.

 What's new about that?